No-Sew Bean Bags for Outdoor Games with Kids

 STEP TWO

 Turn the socks inside out and tie a knot in the toe of the sock.
-Pull tight to create a small knot.
-Then turn the socks back right side out.
+Pull tight to create a small knot, then turn the socks back right side out.
+This will give the socks a round bean bag shape instead of a sock shape.

 Turn Dollar Tree socks inside out and tie a tight knot at the toe Creatively Beth #creativelybeth #kidsgames #beanbags #polypellets #fairfieldworld